NextronSystems/thor-manual/signatures/yara.rst

             1 of ($a*) and not $fp
    }

-The example above shows the most common keywords used in our THOR rule set.
-These keywords are included in the YARA standard.
-The rule does not contain any THOR specific expressions.
+The example above shows common keywords used in the THOR rule set.
+All of these keywords are part of the YARA standard; the rule itself does not use any THOR-specific expressions.

-Yara provides a lot of functionality but lacks some mayor attributes that are required to describe an indicator of compromise (IOC) defined in other standards as i.e. OpenIOC entirely.
-Yara's signature description aims to detect any kind of string or byte code within a file but is not able to match on meta data attributes like file names, file path, extensions and so on.
+YARA provides extensive functionality, but it lacks some important attributes that are useful for describing indicators of compromise as defined in standards such as OpenIOC.
+YARA is designed primarily to detect strings or byte patterns within a file, but it does not natively match metadata such as file names, file paths, or extensions.

-THOR adds functionality to overcome these limitations with :ref:`signatures/yara:Additional Attributes`.
+THOR extends YARA with additional functionality to overcome these limitations; see :ref:`signatures/yara:Additional Attributes`.